valancej/documentation/_general/integrations/api.md

 * There's currently no Delete action on projects
 * Test and deployment pipelines cannot be updated at this point in time
-* Both items is planned to be addressed early 2018
+* Both items are planned to be addressed early 2018

 ### Builds Endpoint